Ivanova24/Spence/README.md

-# spense
+<h1>Spense</h1>
- Spense is an open platform for individuals to share their unfiltered thoughts.
-Discuss the topics you love, and get paid for doing just that.
+<p>Spense is an open platform for people to share their unfiltered thoughts.
+Talk about the topics you like and earn money for doing it.</p>